alloc-init/crypto3/libs/algebra/docs/implementation.md

 ### Field Element Algorithms ### {#field_element_algorithms}

 Field element corresponds an element of the field and has all the needed methods and overloaded arithmetic operators.
 The corresponding algorithms are also defined here.
-As the backend they use now Boost::multiprecision, but it can be easily changed.
+As the backend they use nil::crypto3::multiprecision.

 ## Elliptic Curves Architecture ## {#curves_architecture}